Art Powell (coach): Coaching career

 When the University of Buffalo suspended intercollegiate athletics in 1943 for the duration of World War II, Powell left and coached basketball at Canisius College for two seasons (1944–45 and 1945–46).
 His top achievement with the Canisius Golden Griffins was a victory over Nat Holman's CCNY team.

 Later years

 When his career ended, Powell had coached men's basketball for 38+ seasons at the University of Rochester, Indiana University, University of Buffalo and Canisius College.
-He died in Kenmore, NY at the age of 85 in 1969.
+He died in Kenmore, New York at the age of 85 in 1969.
 In 1984, he was inducted into the University at Buffalo Athletics Hall of Fame.